Academic Handbook Student Welfare Policies and Procedures

 Step 3: Assessment of Your Application

-• Applications are assessed on the difference between accepted reasonable expenditure and expected income for the academic year.
-Student expenditure will be offset against their income and where there is a shortfall (additional need) for the year, an award will be considered from the fund.
+1. Applications are assessed on the difference between accepted reasonable expenditure and expected income for the academic year.
+Student expenditure will be offset against their income, and where there is a shortfall (additional need) for the year an award may be considered from the fund.
 Where awards are granted, they may not cover the full extent of the student’s financial need.
-In assessing student expenditure, there will be an expectation that students have exercised good judgment and taken all reasonable steps to budget and live within their means.
-Where excessive non-essential expenditure is visible applications may be rejected.
-Some examples of non-essential expenditure include: gambling; significant spending on recreational activities, deliveries, take-away food etc.
+When assessing student expenditure, there is an expectation that students have exercised good judgement and taken all reasonable steps to budget and live within their means.
+Where excessive non-essential expenditure is visible, applications may be rejected.
+Examples of non-essential expenditure include gambling, significant spending on recreational activities, take-away food etc.

 Step 4: Decision

-• Once the application has been reviewed, a decision is made by the Director of Finance and Head of Student Support and Development.
+1. Once the application has been reviewed a decision is made by the Finance Manager and Head of Student Support and Development.
 The student will be informed of the outcome as soon as possible, normally within two weeks of submission of the application.

 Appealing a Decision